boxuk/boxuk-routing/README.markdown

 ## The Helper

-You are free to instantiate and set upp all the objects manually if you want, but the easiest way to do it is through the helper class provided (BoxUK\Routing).
+You are free to instantiate and set upp all the objects manually if you want, but the easiest way to do it is through the helper class provided (BoxUK\\Routing).
 This is used in all the examples.

 ## The Router

 The router forms the input part of the system.
-You initialise the router with your routes, then pass it the requested URL along with a request object to populate with the data extracted from the matched route.
+You instantiate the router using the configured helper, then pass it the requested URL along with a request object to populate with the data extracted from the matched route.

 <pre>
 $req = new BoxUK\Routing\Input\StandardRequest();